eclipse-tractusx/sd-factory/README.md

 `app.custodianWallet` contains parameters for accessing Custodian Wallet:
 - `uri` is custodian Wallet url
-- `auth-server-url`, `realm`, `clientId`, `clientSecret` - keycloak parameters for a user used for making the calls to the Custodian Wallet.
+- `auth-server-url`, `realm`, `clientId`, `clientSecret` are keycloak parameters for a user which calls the Custodian Wallet.
 This user shall have enough rights to create Verifiable Credentials and Verifiable Presentations.

-`app.security` - sets the roles a user must hold for creating Self-Description.
+- `app.security` sets a role a user must have for creating Self-Description.

 # Building
 SD-Factory use Maven for building process.
 To build a service from sources one